sixem/ivfi-php/docs/CONFIG.md

 If `X-Indexer-Prepend-Path` is excluded from this configuration, the script would not know that it is actually supposed to serve the files from `/file/upstream/` instead of `/`, thus the navigation and file links would point to incorrect directories and files.

 By setting the prepend value to `/file/upstream/`, every link will have that string prepended to it, so a file like `/image.jpg` would correctly point to `/file/upstream/image.jpg`.

+#### Note:

+This does not prepend any assets file, so the assets will have to be placed in the root directory or forwarded from a directory or a proxy to `/indexer/` in the web root.